RSEToolkit/RSEToolkit.github.io/README.md

  - **rtk:** A Python command line tool with pluggable modules for undertaking common RSE tasks - develop and contribute your own modules or help to extend existing code.

-The RTK resources will be available through the GitHub pages site for RTK and can be accessed at [https://jcohen02.github.com/RSEToolkit](https://jcohen02.github.com/RSEToolkit).
+The RTK resources will be available through the GitHub pages site for RTK and can be accessed at [https://github.com/RSEToolkit/RSEToolkit.github.io](https://github.com/RSEToolkit/RSEToolkit.github.io).

+## Creating RTK

+This started out as an idea quite sometime ago but it has taken a long time to begin populating the resource.
+Some initial content was added to get things going and this has then been taken forward by a small team brought together as part of the [International RSE Leaders Workshop 2020](https://researchsoftware.org/2020-workshop) in September 2020.

 ## Contributing

 Contributions to RTK are welcome.
 Full contributing guidelines will follow soon.
-In the meantime, feel free to raise a PR with information you'd like to add, or create an issue highlighting anything that you'd like to see available via this resource.
+In the meantime, please create an issue using one of our issue templates and also feel free to raise a PR with information you'd like to add.